Enterprise-Group-Ltd/aws-autoscaling-suspend-resume/README.md

 To directly execute the utility:
   1. Set the execute flag: `$ chmod +x aws-asg-suspend-resume.sh`
   2. Execute the utility
-  * Example: `$ ./aws-asg-suspend-resume.sh -a s -n all -p myAWSCLIprofile`
+  * Example: `$ ./aws-asg-suspend-resume.sh -a s -n all -p MyProfileName`

 ## Output

 * Summary report
 * Debug log (execute with the `-g y` parameter)
-  * Example: `$ bash ./aws-asg-suspend-resume.sh -a s -n all -p myAWSCLIprofile -g y`
+  * Example: `$ bash ./aws-asg-suspend-resume.sh -a s -n all -p MyProfileName -g y`
 * Console verbose mode (run with the `-b y` parameter)
-  * Example: `$ bash ./aws-asg-suspend-resume.sh -a s -n all -p myAWSCLIprofile -b y`
+  * Example: `$ bash ./aws-asg-suspend-resume.sh -a s -n all -p MyProfileName -b y`

 ## Contributing